-To maintain a positive, productive learning environment and assure confidentiality for campers and teachers during distance learning, all parents/guardians are asked to follow the following privacy guidelines.
+To maintain a positive, productive learning environment and assure confidentiality for participants and teachers during distance learning, all parents/guardians are asked to follow the following privacy guidelines.

-Zoom virtual sessions are designed for campers.
-To prevent disruptions to the camp environment, parents/guardians should not actively participate in the sessions, although parents/guardians may assist their child with technology and/or remain nearby.
+- Zoom virtual sessions are designed for children.
+To prevent disruptions to the class environment, parents/guardians should not actively participate in the sessions, although parents/guardians may assist their child with technology and/or remain nearby.

-Do not video record, audio record, photograph, live stream, or transmit in any other way any part of a Zoomt virtual session, including not posting on any social media platform.
+- Do not video record, audio record, photograph, live stream, or transmit in any other way any part of a Zoom virtual session, including not posting on any social media platform.

-Any confidential or personally identifiable information related to campers participating during camp virtual sessions should not be collected, discussed or shared.
+- Any confidential or personally identifiable information related to children participating during programs virtual sessions should not be collected, discussed or shared.

-Parents/guardians should not engage with campers during Zoom sessions.
+- Parents/guardians should not engage with participants during Zoom sessions.
 If you need to speak with your child during a check-in session, first mute your child’s microphone.

-During camp children will participate in online and digital engagement strategies with faculty, staff and contracted speakers and artists affiliated with the Pennsylvania Academy of the Fine Arts (PAFA).
+- During virtual program children will participate in online and digital engagement strategies with faculty, staff and contracted speakers and artists affiliated with the Pennsylvania Academy of the Fine Arts (PAFA).

-During camp children will have access to digital software essential to their educational experience, including but limited to Adobe Creative Cloud, Zoom, Canvas, and Google Suite programs.
+- During program children will have access to digital software essential to their educational experience, including but limited to Adobe Creative Cloud, Zoom, Canvas, and Google Suite programs.

 PAFA offers programs for artists and art lovers of all ages and skill levels who want to learn about and make art.